Gill, in his commentary, gives us a useful summary of this chapter.

 ‘When we compare 2 Samuel 5:11-25, the only important variations from which are in 1 Chronicles 14:4-7, the list of the sons of David, 1 Chronicles 3:1, and in 1 Chronicles 14:12, where the fact is added that the idols taken from the Philistines were burned.’

-Notice David took more wives, which was total disobedience to God’s commands, Deuteronomy 17:17.
+David was well aware that God wanted him to be king over Israel and he was well aware that God was blessing him for His people’s sake, 1 Chronicles 14:2.
+Notice David took more wives and became the father of more sons and daughters, 1 Chronicles 14:3, which was total disobedience to God’s commands, Deuteronomy 17:17.
 We also know that David took more concubines when he lived in Jerusalem, 2 Samuel 5:13.

 Coffman, in his commentary, says the following.